Why should the grind change with the seasons?

-Understanding the link between grinding and bitterness
+Understanding the link between grind and bitterness

-Autumn: a fragile balance to be found
+Autumn: a fragile balance to find

 - A dark, almost opaque cup, without aromatic complexity.

-- Notes of charcoal, rubber or medicine.
+- Notes of coal, rubber or medicine.

-Adjusting the grind: the step-by-step method
+Adjust the grind: the step-by-step method

 To correct bitterness, start by slightly widening your grind: